Libera-Chat/libera-chat.github.io/content/_guides/certfp.md

 ```

 You will be prompted for various pieces of information about the certificate.
-The contents do not matter for our purposes, but `openssl` needs at least one
+The contents do not matter for our purposes, but `openssl` needs **at least
-of them to be non-empty.
-This certificate will have the default expiry of 30
+one** of them to be non-empty.
+This certificate will have the default expiry
-days, as Libera.Chat no longer checks for certificate expiry.
+of 30 days, as Libera.Chat no longer checks for certificate expiry.

-The `.pem` file will have the same access to your NickServ account as your
+This `.pem` file will have the same access to your NickServ account as your
 password does, so take appropriate care in securing it.

 ## Inspecting your certificate